 Secure your firewall/router.
 A well-meaning member of the group told people not to rely on software firewalls and get a hardware firewall.
 And that’s not necessarily bad advice… Except that a poorly configured wireless router can introduce additional vulnerabilities to your system.
 Another member observed that he has two neighbors with passwordless wireless networks, and strange cars will park in front of their houses.
 That’s bad.
-And since roughly half of wireless routers are configured badly, I’m loathe to make a blanket statement that people should go and buy a router and plug it in–because someone with a Windows XP, Vista, or 7 computer with the built-in firewall turned on has a 50% chance of being better off as-is.
+And since roughly half of wireless routers are configured badly, I’m loathe to make a blanket statement that people should go and buy a router and plug it in–because someone with the built-in Windows firewall turned on has a 50% chance of being better off as-is.

 Securing a router takes 30 minutes.
 The short version: Turn on WPA2, turn off WPA and WEP, use a 63-character password (you only have to type it once), and turn off WPS (wifi protected setup, which has serious security issues–remember, security and ease of use usually don’t mix).